shrisawant144/COMMLINK/CommLink/docs/Beginners_Complete_Guide.md

 ### What Is CommLink?

 CommLink is like a **digital post office** for computers.
-Just like you send letters through the postal service, this application lets computers send **structured messages** (called JSON) to each other over computer networks.
+Just like you send letters through the postal service, this application lets computers send **structured messages** in multiple formats (JSON, XML, CSV, TEXT, BINARY, HEX) to each other over computer networks.

 ### Real-World Analogy